 This project develops crowdsourcing methods for empirical multimodality research.
-Crowdsourcing is a technique that involves breaking complex tasks into piecemeal work and distributes this effort to a large pool of workers on online platforms.
+Crowdsourcing is a technique that involves breaking complex tasks into piecemeal work and distributing this effort to a large pool of workers on online platforms.

 We develop annotation tasks that are motivated by theories of multimodality, which are then distributed to non-expert workers.
 The resulting descriptions are then converted into systematically annotated corpora using statistical and computational methods.

 This project is funded by a three-year grant from the University of Helsinki Research Funds, which is used to support the work of one doctoral researcher.
 The project has also been supported by the Helsinki Institute for Social Sciences and Humanities.

 This project studies which languages are used in the Helsinki Metropolitan Area and the users of different languages move around the region by combining official register data and social media data.

 The project, which is conducted in collaboration with other members of the Digital Geography Lab, combines methods from natural language processing and geoinformatics with measurements developed in ecology and information sciences.
 The quantitative and spatial analyses are complemented by ethnographic approaches.

 The research project is funded by a three-year project grant from the Emil Aaltonen Foundation, which is used to support the work of one doctoral researcher and one post-doctoral researcher.